-Nepali girls living in a remote rural locations have a major problem.
+Nepali girls living in remote rural locations have a major problem.
 It’s quite likely close to half of them are living well below the poverty line.
 A girl will witness her family and siblings struggling regularly with basic survival, not to mention the challenges that illness can bring along without warning.
 She feels responsible to look after them.
 What she likely doesn’t know is that she has a target on her back.
 She has possibly already been observed by a human trafficker who sees nothing but profit.
 Preying on her desperation and desire to help her family, he will trick her and her family with stories of fame and fortune in India and beyond, with the promise of great financial returns to everyone from the money she will send home.
 She starts to dream of Bollywood, education, even love once they tell her how beautiful and talented she is.
 The day comes for her to leave to fulfill her dream and within hours she is crossing the Nepal border into the hands of what she thinks is her future employer.
 Within hours reality dawns on her.
 Her new employer, a brothel owner, informs her of her fate.

 She has become another victim of human trafficking.
-An estimated 25,000 Nepali women and children will experience this fate this year.
+An estimated 20,000 Nepali women and children will experience this fate this year.
 These daughters will simply disappear, most never to be heard from again.

 “Today, whole villages in remote rural Nepal have NO GIRLS left above the age of 10.
 They’ve all been trafficked” – Helen Eagar, Chairperson of the Board of 3 Angels Nepal.

-“25,000 girls are trafficked each year” – these facts are hard to accept.
+“20,000 Nepali girls are trafficked each year” – these facts are hard to accept.
 But, there are groups of people working tirelessly to not just stop the trade, but prevent it in the first place.

 Stopping human trafficking in its tracks.
 Combating human trafficking is a challenging and ever-changing mixture of prevention, interception and rescue efforts.
-All parts of this horror come into place and can reviewed in other project areas taken on by Captivating.
-However, central to the strategy of stopping human trafficking is the operation of border monitoring stations.
+All parts of this horror come into place and can be reviewed in other project areas taken on by Captivating.
+However, central to the strategy of stopping human trafficking is the operation of monitoring stations.

 Intercepting girls before they become victims of human trafficking works.
 It is cost effective (US$100 is the average cost to intercept a girl) and potentially saves a girl from a terrible fate.
 The simple monitoring station is the last line of defense before a girl’s worst nightmare starts.
 This work is so important.